PierreGode/Arduino-Neopixel-compilation/README.md

 # Arduino-Neopixel-compilation
-A compilation of diferent Voids to be controlled by joystick. just ad a new voyd or existing to joystickShield.is. controll your Adafruit_NeoMatrix 8x8 - 64 RGB LED Pixel Matrix with an arduino a youstick and a  5v powersupply ( works fantastic for hours with an powerpack of 5000mah ). adjust brightness with strip.setBrightness(**) and matrix.setBrightness(**) and add,remove,change rainbow colors with
+A compilation of different Voids to be controlled by joystick. just ad a new voyd or existing to joystickShield.is.* controll your Adafruit_NeoMatrix 8x8 - 64 RGB LED Pixel Matrix with an arduino a youstick and a 5v powersupply ( works fantastic for hours with an powerpack of 5000mah ). adjust brightness with strip.setBrightness(**) and matrix.setBrightness(**) and add,remove,change rainbow colors with